julienlevy/calendar-ios/README.md

 I only did the second half of the onboarding, about connecting and setting up the user, not the first part about letting the user dive into sunrise's universe.
 I changed the connect with email (you may use registered@email.com to try an already registered account), and how authorizations are asked.

+### Meet Keyboard Onboarding
+I added a video of the onboarding I just made for a another keyboard to show a possible improvement to the Meet onboarding, not having to show a video to explain how to install the keybaord but directly link the user to the right page in Settings to make it really easy to install.
+This may show only if Meet is not installed and you can't reach "Let's try the keyboard" without it.
+It would reduce the number of options the user has and limit the information he needs to remember.

 ### Issues
 As it was developed only with demo data, there might be performances issues with real data, specifically with the loading and ordering of saved events.